Asymptotic frequentist coverage properties of Bayesian credible sets for sieve priors: Main results

 \section{Main results}

 In this section we investigate the frequentist properties of Bayesian credible sets resulting from the hierarchical and the empirical Bayes procedures.
 We consider the general setting described in Section \ref{sec:notation} and introduce general, abstract conditions under which credible sets have honest frequentist coverage and rate adaptive size.
-The derived results will be applied in Section \ref{sec:applis} for various specific choices of sampling models and prior distributions.
+The derived results will be applied in Section \ref{sec:applis} for various choices of sampling and prior models.

 Using the posterior distribution $\pi(\theta | \mathbf Y)$, be it hierarchical or empirical, we construct the Bayesian credible sets as balls centered around some estimator $\hat\theta_n$ (typically the posterior mean, mode or median) $\hat C(\alpha) = \{\theta:\,d(\theta,\hat\theta_n)\leq r_\a \}$ where $\a \in (0,1)$ and $r_\a$ is the radius of the ball and satisfies